St Mary-le-Bow: Early bells

 The bells at St Mary-le-Bow are often considered to be the most famous peal in the world.
 According to legend, Richard (Dick) Whittington heard the bells in 1392 when he left the city, calling him back and leading him to become Lord Mayor.
-The earliest record of bells at the church, however, is in 1469, when the Common Council orders a curfew bell should be rung at St Mary-le-Bow at 9.00 each evening.
+The earliest written record of bells at the church is in 1469, when the Common Council orders a curfew bell should be rung at St Mary-le-Bow at 9.00 each evening.
 In 1515, William Copland, one of Henry VIII's merchants, gave money for a "great bell" to be installed, with directions it should be rung to announce the curfew.
 With Copland's gift, the tower then contained five bells.

 In the 1552 survey of church goods ordered by Edward VI, the tower is recorded as containing five bells with two additional "sanctus" bells.
 These five bells would later be augmented, when in 1635, six are recorded.
 In 1666, during the Great Fire of London, the bells and tower, along with the church, were damaged beyond repair.

 Following the Great Fire and Wren's rebuilding of the church, the tenor bell of a proposed ring of eight was cast by Christopher Hodson of St Mary Cray in 1669, placed in a temporary structure in the churchyard until the tower was completed.
 The bell weighed approximately 52 long cwt (2,600 kg).
 In 1677, Hodson cast the remaining seven and hung all eight bells in the newly completed tower in a new oak frame.